edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

     the ``name`` and ``created_at`` properties.
 If we just ran the ``insert`` bare, it would return only the ``id``.

-Save the file and run ``edgedb-py`` to generate the new function.
+Save the file and run ``gel-py`` to generate the new function.
 Now, we're ready to open ``app/users.py`` again and add the POST endpoint.
 First, import the generated function for the new query: